networkservicemesh/networkservicemesh/docs/spec/glossary.md

  * Physical functions - ToR(s), Leaf-Spine fabrics etc.

 **Proxy Network Service Manager (pNSM)** - An additional shim layer between two or more NSMgrs allowing for additional sets of instructions to be layered on top of network services or create hooks for a centralized information model in a distributed network service.

+**Network Service Manager Domain** - The collective of Network Service Client(s) and Network Service Endpoint(s) directly managed by an NSMgr.

 **Local Mechanism** - An interface (defined as local.mechanism in code) between neighbouring workloads (NSCs and NSEs) and/or a forwarding element used to create an attachment to a wire.
  * Kernel Interfaces